 There are a lot of plants that produce and release pollen into the air and being exposed to some of these plant species might trigger some allergic reaction.
 Here are five different types of pollen:

 There are a lot of ways for pollen allergy treatment.
 One quick way is to purchase over-the-counter and prescription medicines to help reduce its symptoms.
-Your allergist may prescribe one of these medications:
+Here are the best over the counter medicine for pollen allergies your allergist may prescribe:

 If these drugs do not work, there are other solutions that might help prevent and treat your allergy symptoms.
 You can try undergoing immunotherapy.
 It is a long-term treatment that can help prevent or reduce the severity of allergic reactions.